bonitasoft/bonita-continuous-delivery-doc/md/troubleshooting_guide.md

 ## Access to private maven repository is denied

-In order to configure BCD to use a corporate maven repository, define a mirror for maven central, add a regular maven `settings.xml` file in `/home/bonita/.m2` folder inside `bcd controller` container:
+In order to configure BCD to use a corporate maven repository, define it as a mirror for maven central Add a regular maven `settings.xml` file with the proper [mirror configuration](https://maven.apache.org/guides/mini/guide-mirror-settings.html) in `/home/bonita/.m2` folder inside `bcd controller` container:

+If you want to update an already running container without restart, you can run the following, otherwise use docker volume binding.

 ```bash
 # .m2 folder may be created before